 Potential Drug Interactions

-Patients should be advised that coadministration of VERAMYST Nasal Spray and ritonavir is not recommended and to be cautious if coadministrating with ketoconazole.
+Advise patients that coadministration of VERAMYST Nasal Spray and ritonavir is not recommended and to be cautious if coadministering with ketoconazole.

 Fluticasone furoate produced no treatment-related increases in the incidence of tumors in 2-year inhalation studies in rats and mice at doses of up to 9 and 19 mcg/kg/day, respectively (less than the maximum recommended daily intranasal dose in adults and children on a mcg/m² basis).